-Lancaster’s joint German Studies and English Literature degree is taught by the Department of European Languages and Cultures in conjunction with the Department of English and Creative Writing.
-The Complete University Guide 2017 ranks Lancaster in the top 15 nationally for German and English.
+Lancaster’s joint German Studies and English Literature degree is taught by the Department of Languages and Cultures in conjunction with the Department of English and Creative Writing.
+The Times and Sunday Times Good University Guide 2017 ranks Lancaster 2nd for German and 11th for English.

 Your German Studies programme enables you to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In English Literature you will study a wide range of authors, genres, historical periods, literary movements, techniques and critical approaches.